 Because we are on Forest Service land, you should probably check with the Forest Service.
 It will likely depend on current fire restrictions.

 The appetizers are served buffet-style within the tent.
 The entrée course and casual affairs buffet is served off of the food service table located on the north end of the tent.
 With the Entrée selection, it is a modified buffet: guests walk through the line holding their plate as we plate the food in order to control portions.
 If you order off of the casual affairs menu, guests go through the food line with their plates and it is a self serve, no host buffet.
 We also have a bar set up for you and your guests in the tent area also where alcohol is served. (beer and wine).
 Non-alcoholic beverages are self-service.
 (Iced tea, lemonade, and water) Mixed drinks bars are available upon request and an extra bartender wages may apply.

 Here’s an example: you tell us you want a fruit and cheese platter for 100 people, and we charge $5/person* = $500.
 Then the chef prepares a fruit and cheese platter for that many people based on his method of figuring portions.
 Or you tell us you want New York steak for 50 people, and we charge $20/person* = $1,000.00.
 Then the kitchen prepares 50 steaks (they’d probably do 54 or 55 to be safe). *Note: prices are for example purposes, not necessarily actual prices.

 If you chose something off of our catering entrée menu, it is a set price.
-The entrée’s come with some form of potatoes or rice and a vegetable.
+The entrée’s come with a choice of sides.
 If you chose something off of our “casual affairs” menu, you can state the number of guests and your selections, we can come to an agreement upon your choices, budget, and selections.

 What happens if more guests come than planned and we run out of food?
 Do you prepare more just in case?